GEO4460 – Surveying, Photogrammetry and Spatial Analysis

 - Be able to carry out simple data acquisition using digital photogrammetry based on aerial photographs and present the findings in a project report.

-This course is cloned (GEO3460/GEO4460) and admits a total of maximum 20 students.
-Geoscience students will be preferred.
+The courses GEO3460 and GEO4460 have a joint admission with a joint capacity of 20 students.
 If there are more than 20 applicants, priority will be given as follows:

 - Other bachelor- and master students in Geosciences.

 - Exchange students on bachelor og master level and other bachelor and master level students at The Faculty of Mathematics and Natural Sciences, UiO.

 - Single course students at bachelor and master level.

 Applicants will be ranked by credits within each group depending on whether they are at bachelor's or master's level.
 Admission will be decided by drawing lots for applicants who are ranked equally.